 - Pop-eye- Treat with epsom salts

 Whenever you are unsure, check my post about fish diseases and consult a veterinarian for more advice.
+A best practice is to quarantine your fish prior to putting them into a display tank.
+It’s more common with saltwater tanks, but it is also done in freshwater tanks, especially planted aquariums.

 Where To Buy Chili Rasboras